Zetaha script

 ---|---|---|

-Zetaha is the only official writing system in Kasewaya, Nesyania, Inwez, Chilemin and Zaloma, and one of the two official writing systems in Tazul.
+The Zetaha script is the only official writing system in Kasewaya, Nesyania, Inwez, Chilemin and Zaloma, and one of the two official writing systems used in Tazul.

 Alphabet/language | No. of letters | Additional characters | Country |